ufal/UMR/tecto2umr/instructions-frame-change.md

   - `$any-functor` ... stands for any functor
   -	`$noun` ... stands for nominals (i.e.,  `gram/sempos:X`, with `X~'^n.*'`)
   -	`$noun,verb` ... stands for nominals and verbs (i.e., `gram/sempos:X`, with `X~'(^n.*|v)'`)
+  -	`$n.denot-v` ... stands for nominals with sempos starting with n.denot and verbs
   - `$noun-not-adj` ... identifies nominals and excludes adjectives (i.e.,  `gram/sempos:X`, with  `X~'^n.*' & X!~'adj.*'`)